Sonos Beam vs Sonos Playbar: Which is better?

-The baby of the duo, the Beam comes with enhanced Alexa smarts and an improved design, not to mention a lower price tag.
+The baby of the duo, the Beam comes with Alexa smarts and an compact design, not to mention a lower price tag.
 But does the larger sound of the Playbar make the extra outlay worth it?
-We’ve pitched them against one another in all the areas that count to see which one comes out on top.

 Sonos Beam vs Sonos Playbar – Design

-The Sonos Beam takes an early lead when it comes to being the better-looking of the pair, thanks to its newer, more modern Sonos design.
+The Sonos Beam takes an early lead thanks to its newer, more modern Sonos design.

-It’s available in white or black, and offers slick touch controls along its top panel.
-The Playbar comes in only a single black and silver finish and relies on physical buttons that are awkwardly placed on its side.
+It’s available in white or black, and offers touch controls along its top panel.
+The Playbar comes in only a single black and silver finish and relies on physical buttons awkwardly placed on its side.
 It isn’t particularly attractive, and looks far more functional than its stylish sibling.

-The Beam’s lines are also much sleeker than the Playbar, with softly curved edges and a much slimmer profile.
+The Beam’s lines are also much sleeker, with softly curved edges and a much slimmer profile.
 Measuring 65cm long, 6.5cm tall and 10cm deep, the stylish Beam should slip under most TVs with ease.

 The Playbar, on the other hand, is likely to require its own shelf on your TV stand, if you don’t want it to lop off the very bottom of your TV’s picture with its 90 x 8.5 x 14cm frame.
 It’s heavier, too, weighing in at 5.4kg to the Beam’s 2.8kg – something for potential wall-mounters to consider.